Olin-DSA/DSA-18/DP/day02/README.md

 <details>
   <summary>Hint 1</summary>
-  For your guess, think about it what the *last* balloon you want to pop is.
+  For your guess, think about where the *last* balloon you want to pop is.
 </details>

 <details>